jnz/DoomfireSTM32/README.md

-Overall this is pretty useless, but you can use it as a desktop ornament (if you have a spare STM32429DISC1 discovery kit lying around)
+Overall this is pretty useless, but you can use it as a desktop ornament (if you have a spare STM32429DISC1 discovery kit lying around) Press the blue user button to stop the fire temporarily.

 Features:

+    * Fire is reacting to movement (reading gyroscope data)
     * Full TFT resolution (measly 320x240 though) but running at stable 60 Hz
     * CPU is idle for a good part of the 60 Hz frametime and put into low-power mode
     * ChromART (DMA2D) is used to speed up the drawing